 Export Data

 1. We’ve already discussed how you can export the results of your queries, but you can also export your codes as a list or its references.
-To export your full list of codes, first open up your Codes list and select at least one code.
+To export your full list of codes, first open up your Codes list and select one code.
 Go to the Share menu, and from the Export drop-down menu, select Export List.
-This will save all of your codes in a spreadsheet.
+This will save ALL of your codes in a spreadsheet.
 It will include the number of files coded with that code, and the number of references.

 In the top Ribbon, under the Share tab, a red box around Export and Export List.